Which blog commenting mistakes are you making?

 However, not every comment will drive traction and credibility for your site and brand.

-Not commenting at all is better than commenting the wrong way.
+One of the best blog commenting tips you need to know is that not commenting at all is better than commenting the wrong way.
 It doesn’t matter who you are; if your comment doesn’t add to the value the content brings, you’ve probably fallen prey to one of the mistakes I’ll share with you in this article.

 Not that long ago, I left 249 comments and generated $25,000.
 I strongly believe that I could make more by avoiding the blog commenting mistakes below and I’m confident you’ll see dramatic results with your comments as well.

 Here are the 8 mistakes to avoid when writing comments on blogs: